Dehkt/32bit_ARM_Microprocessor/README.md

-# Single Cycle 32-bit ARM Microprocessor Design
+# Single Cycle 32-bit ARM Microprocessor

 ## Project Overview
 Design and implementation of a Single Cycle 32-bit ARM Microprocessor that supports the following instructions: